-A. Building Foundation Landscaping.

-- 1. If a multi-family residential, non-residential, or mixed-use development maintains a front and corner side yard of ten (10) feet or more, building foundation landscaping is required. - 2.
+- A. Building Foundation Landscaping. - 1.
+If a multi-family residential, non-residential or mixed-use development maintains a front and corner side yard of ten (10) feet or more, building foundation landscaping is required. - 2.
 Foundation plantings shall be designed to supplement buffer yard plantings to frame important views, while visually softening long expanses of walls.
 Foundation plantings shall respond to the windows and materials of the building. - 3.
 Foundation plantings shall be installed across sixty percent (60%) of the length of the façade of the building, except where walkways and driveways are located. - 4.
 A minimum four (4) foot wide hedge row shall be planted with one (1) shrub every three (3) feet on center, spaced linearly.
-Such shrubs shall measure a minimum of twenty-four (24) inches at planting and shall be a minimum of thirty-six (36) inches to a maximum of forty-eight (48) inches in height at maturity.
-Foundation plantings may also include trees, additional shrubs, grasses, perennials, and groundcover.
+Such shrubs shall measure a minimum of twenty-four (24) inches at planting, and shall be a minimum of thirty-six (36) inches to a maximum of forty-eight (48) inches in height at maturity.
+Foundation plantings may also include trees, additional shrubs, grasses, perennials, and groundcover. - B. Transitional Yards. - 1.

-B. Transition Yards.

 Applicability.
-The transitional yard landscaping requirements shall be applied to multifamily and non-residential uses in addition to any buffer yard or screening requirement specified in the District Regulations and Use Provisions.

-2. Transition Yard Types

-(a) Four transition yard types are established in recognition of the different contexts that may exist.
+The transitional yard landscaping requirements shall be applied to multifamily and non-residential uses in addition to any buffer yard or screening requirement specified in the District Regulations and Use Provisions. - 2.
+Transitional Yard Types - a) Three transition yard types are established in recognition of the different contexts that may exist.
 They are as follows:

-Table 13-6 B.(2)(a) Transition Yards
+Table 44.13-6 B.(2)(a) Transition Yards

-Specifications TY-1 TY-2 TY-3 TY-4
+Specifications TY1 TY2 TY3

 Min.
-Yard Depth 5 ft.
-8 ft.
-10 ft.
-15 ft.

-Min.
-Fence/Wall Height 6 ft. (masonry wall, solid wood, or board on board required) Not Required Not Required Not Required
+Fence/Wall Height 6 ft. (masonry wall, solid wood, or board on board required) 6 ft.
+6 ft.

 Min Trees (per 100 ft.)

-Deciduous Tree Not Required Not Required 4 Not Required
+Canopy/Shade/Evergreen Not required 3 4

-Evergreen Tree 2 4 Not Required 3
+Ornamental/ Understory 4 3 4

-Flowering Tree 2 2 2 2

 Min.
 Shrubs (per 100 ft.)

-Deciduous Shrub Not Not 15 Sufficient

-Required Required Amount

-Evergreen Shrub Not 10 Not Sufficient

-Required Required Amount

-Large Shrub 5 Not Not Not
+Not required Not required 30

-Required Required Required

-[1] Vard widths calculated on the basis of average per 100 feet provided

-^[1] Yard widths calculated on the basis of average per 100 feet, provided that the yard width at any point may not be less than 50% of the minimums stated in the table.
+[1] Yard widths calculated on the basis of average per 100 feet, provided that the yard width at any point may not be less than 50% of the minimums stated in the table.
 Required zoning district setbacks may be counted toward satisfying transition yard widths.